 Where we were unable to find a home market match for identical or similar merchandise, we based normal value on constructed value, in accordance with section 773(a)(4) of the Act.
 Where appropriate, we made adjustments to constructed value in accordance with section 773(a)(8) of the Act.

-In accordance with section 773(e) of the Act, we calculated constructed value based on the sum of the respondents' material and fabrication costs, SG&A expenses, profit, and U.S. packing costs.
+In accordance with section 773(e) of the Act, and where applicable, we calculated constructed value based on the sum of Region's material and fabrication costs, selling, general and administrative (SG&A) and financing expenses, profit, and U.S. packing costs, as adjusted (where applicable).
 We calculated the COP component of constructed value as described above in the "Calculation of Cost of Production" section of this memorandum.
-In accordance with section 773(e)(2)(A) of the Act, we based SG&A expenses and profit on the amounts incurred and realized by the respondents in connection with the production and sale of the foreign like product in the ordinary course of trade, for consumption in the foreign country.
+In accordance with section 773(e)(2)(A) of the Act, we based SG&A expenses and profit on the amounts incurred and realized in connection with the production and sale of the foreign like product in the ordinary course of trade, for consumption in the comparison market.
 Commerce's normal practice is to rely on the financial information most contemporaneous with the period of review.
-Because the majority of Inmax's and Region's fiscal year 2018-2019 fell within this period, we have relied on Inmax and Region's general and administrative and financial expense rates for fiscal years 2018 and 2018-2019, respectively.
-Respectively.
+Because the majority of Region's fiscal year 2019-2020 fell within this period, we have relied on Region's general and administrative and financial expense rates for fiscal year 2019-2020.